 The Mecca of Fried Food is in Kyoto, Japan

-While planning my recent trip to Kyoto, Japan, I came across the New York Times article "36 Hours in Kyoto" and was mildly intrigued by the recommended deep-fried skewer restaurant on a dead-end lane.
+While planning my recent trip to Kyoto, Japan, I came across the New York Times article "36 Hours in Kyoto" and was intrigued by the recommended deep-fried skewer restaurant found on a dead-end lane.
 Expecting an hole-in-the-wall izakaya cranking out greasy sticks loaded with strange snacks, I hesitated to put Kushi Tanaka at the top of my must-do list.
 However, as I explored the streets of Kyoto making my way from my ryokan to the notable Pontocho alley, my instinct (or perhaps my appetite) steered me in Kushi Tanaka's direction.

 After locating the restaurant around 9:40 PM at the dead-end of an alley just as described, I was disappointed to find the sliding entrance door locked.
 The sense of rejection prompted by the locked door unexpectedly turned into sudden, intense determination - I now HAD to eat at this place.
 A few frantic knocks brought an elderly cartoonish-looking man to the door who I immediately recognized as the caricature displayed on the establishment's homepage.
 In broken English he sheepishly explained (but with a noticeable twinkle in his eye) that the restaurant closed at 10:00 PM.
 Quickly brandishing my cellphone clock to show the current 9:40 PM time, I pleaded with him to let us eat, emphatically explaining how we had read about him online and MUST try his food.